-To help us know if it would be appropriate for them to join the research, we would like to you to act as a consultee.
-A consultee is someone who knows a person with a mental incapacity well and is willing and able to offer an opinion as to what that person's wishes would have been if they were able to decide for themselves.
-We ask you to read this information and then decide on their behalf whether they should take part, or not.
+To help us know if it would be appropriate for them to join the research, we would like to ask you to read this information and then decide on their behalf whether they should take part, or not.
 You will of course have your own opinions about this research.
 However, we are asking you to consider their best interests and what you believe would be their wishes.

-If you give your agreement, we will ask you to read and sign the Consultee Declaration Form.
+If you give your agreement, we will ask you to read and sign the Assent Form.
 We will keep you informed about the research so you can let us know if you have any concerns.
 In the future, you can request that your relative/friend/person you care for, is withdrawn from the study at any time, without giving a reason and without their health or other care being affected.
-If you cannot act as a consultee for the research, it will not affect in anyway the standard of care your relative/friend/person you care for receives.
+If you cannot give your assent for the research, it will not affect in anyway the standard of care your relative/friend/person you care for receives.

 We are keen to offer all adults on the autism spectrum the opportunity to participate in our research, whatever their ability.
-However, we understand if you do not want to take on the responsibility of being a consultee.
+However we understand if you do not want to take on the responsibility for giving assent for them to take part.
 If you are unsure about taking on this role, you may wish to seek independent advice such as consulting the Patient Advice and Liaison Service (PALS) in the NHS.
-If you decide you are unable to make this decision, we ask if you could suggest another person who may be able to act as a consultee on behalf of the adult without the capacity to consent themselves.
+If you decide you are unable to make this decision, we ask if you could suggest another person who may be able to give assent on behalf of the adult without the capacity to consent themselves.

-Please contact us on 0191 282 1380, or email adultautismspectrum@ncl.ac.uk with any suggestions of another adult we could contact to talk about our research project.
+Please contact us on 0191 282 1380 or email adultautismspectrum@ncl.ac.uk with any suggestions of another adult we could contact to talk about our research project.
 Thank you.